-Mal groaned.
-Fantastic!
-It looked like another visitor had found themselves thrust into Kaylee's body.
+"What, tr visitor had found themselves thrust into Kaylee's body.
 And a man too, by the sounds of things.

 Without getting an answer, the Doctor (for it was he.
-Or temporarily, she.) got up and dusted himself off.
+Or temporarily, she) got up and dusted himself off.
 "So, I'm female.
 Don't have two hearts, which suggests that I haven't pulled a Corsair.
 Must've switched bodies, somehow." he muttered to himself rapidly.
 "Where's Rose?" the Doctor asked to the room in general.

 "I'm sorry, can you get back to the bit about two hearts?" said Book bemusedly.

 "Yeah, I'm powerful curious about that too." said Jayne, eyes alight with avarice as he imagined what he could sell a man with two hearts for.